Early-stopping for Transformer model training: Introduction

 From a dynamic viewpoint, HT-SR theory characterizes deep neural network (DNN) training as an evolving process of spectral shape transformation. \citet{martin2021implicit} proposed a ``5+1 phase'' framework to describe the progression of implicit self-regularization from weak to strong, while \citet{meng2023impact} later distilled this into a more practical three-stage model, revealing its close relationship to task difficulty.
 This insight motivates a new type of early stopping criterion: DNN training can be terminated by monitoring changes in the spectral distribution shape.

 Despite the Transformer’s widespread adoption \citep{vaswani2017attention}, most existing spectral studies have analyzed only the overall weight matrices of Transformer layers \citep{yang2023test, martin2021predicting}.
 Few have investigated the internal spectral dynamics of the Transformer’s core component the attention mechanism specifically its Query (Q), Key (K), and Value (V) matrices.
-Current Transformer-oriented early stopping methods either continue to rely on validation-based monitoring \citep{muhammad2022early} or focus on dynamic early-exit mechanisms for accelerating inference \citep{kuken2025early}.

-The Q, K, and V matrices play pivotal roles in information processing and representation learning within Transformer architectures.
+Current Transformer-oriented early stopping methods either continue to rely on validation-based monitoring \citep{muhammad2022early} or focus on dynamic early-exit mechanisms for accelerating inference \citep{kuken2025early}.The Q, K, and V matrices play pivotal roles in information processing and representation learning within Transformer architectures \citep{anonymous2025from, borji2023key}.
 Their spectral dynamics are inherently linked to the model’s learning trajectory and ultimate generalization performance.
-Building upon this observation, we propose a new research direction for early stopping: leveraging the spectral distributions and heavy-tailed characteristics of Q, K, and V matrices to infer the training state and derive a novel early stopping criterion. \begin{enumerate} \item Our analysis and empirical validation reveal that the self-attention V matrix from the first encoder layer (\texttt{en.0.s.a.V}) serves as a stable and sufficient proxy for monitoring the overall training dynamics of Transformer models.
-Its spectral evolution exhibits both robustness and representativeness, obviating the need to track multiple matrices. \item Based on the dynamics of this V matrix, we conceptualize Transformer training as a novel three-phase process: (i) Structural Exploration and Drastic Adjustment, (ii) Heavy-Tailed Structure Formation and Stabilization, and (iii) Performance Saturation and Convergence Plateau. \item By fitting the spectral tail with a power-law (PL) distribution, we design a quantitative indicator that tracks the emergence of heavy-tailed structures and propose a spectral-based criterion for early stopping without requiring a validation set.
+Building upon this observation, we propose a new research direction for early stopping: leveraging the spectral distributions and heavy-tailed characteristics of Q, K, and V matrices to infer the training state and derive a novel early stopping criterion.

+We summarize our contributions as follows: \begin{enumerate} \item Our analysis and empirical validation reveal that the self-attention V matrix from the first encoder layer (\texttt{en.0.s.a.V}) serves as a stable and sufficient proxy for monitoring the overall training dynamics of Transformer models.
+Its spectral evolution exhibits both robustness and representativeness, obviating the need to track multiple matrices. \item Based on the dynamics of \texttt{en.0.s.a.V} matrix, we conceptualize Transformer training as a novel three-phase process: (i) Structural Exploration and Drastic Adjustment, (ii) Heavy-Tailed Structure Formation and Stabilization, and (iii) Performance Saturation and Convergence Plateau. \item By fitting the spectral tail with a power-law (PL) distribution, we design a quantitative indicator that tracks the emergence of heavy-tailed structures and propose a spectral-based criterion for early stopping without requiring a validation set.
 This criterion effectively identifies the optimal early stopping window during the late stabilization phase.

 \end{enumerate}

 The remainder of this paper is organized as follows.
 Section \ref{sec:Formulation} introduces the formulation of the proposed spectral early stopping criterion.
 Section \ref{sec:main section} describes the selection of the core matrix, the identification of three distinct training phases based on PL fitting, the derivation of the heavy-tailed recognition metric, and the final early stopping criterion.
 Section \ref{sec:conclusion} concludes the paper, and the \nameref{Appendix} provides additional experimental details and theoretical analyses.